 An independent inquiry is now required to establish and publicise the facts of the matter.
 This will restore public confidence in the way our defence force handles such incidents, and allow those falsely accused and defamed the opportunity of defending themselves and their honour.

 The terms of reference of such an inquiry should include the actions of the Minister and his staff.
+[Unfortunately the terms of reference did not allow this].

 The ADA also considers that the Minister for Defence should publicly apologise to Commodore Bruce Kafer in the interim.
+[Unfortunately this apology never occurred].

 Finally, this matter has nothing to do with politics or the defence force somehow resisting ministerial control or reform of the Department of Defence.
 Indeed the Minister's actions appear to have undermined the principle of civil control of the military and the necessary apoliticism of our defence force in both fact and perception.